 Quoting Cecil R. Coale, PhD , who observed the flash from Canton Island:

 Then a brilliant white flash erased the darkness like a photoflash.
 Then the entire sky turned light green for about a second.
 In several more seconds, a deep red aurora, several moon diameters in size, formed where the blast had been.
 A white plasma jet came slowly out of the top of the red aurora (over Johnston Island) and painted a white stripe across the sky from north to south in about one minute.
 A deep red aurora appeared over Samoa at the south end of the white plasma jet.
 This visual display lasted for perhaps ten minutes before slowly fading.
 There was no sound at all.

 As spectacular as the sight was, it was the invisible features of the blast that were the most impressive.
 Not only was the sky illuminated, but in Hawaii alone 300 street lights failed, TV and radios malfunctioned, burglar alarms went off, and several power lines fused.
-In low Earth orbit 3 satellites were immediately disabled, and some artificial radiation bands were created that eventually disabled 1/3 of the low orbit satellites in orbit.
+In low Earth orbit 3 satellites were immediately disabled, and some artificial radiation bands were created that eventually disabled 1/3 of all low-orbiting satellites.

-Obviously the aurora effect was predicted, but as is expected in government jobs, most of the rest came as a surprise—including the fact that after the explosion they realized that they had no rockets or equipment to follow the bomb and study the aftereffects of the test.
+Obviously the aurora effect was predicted, but most of the rest came as a surprise.
+Unfortunately the government workers failed to arrange for any rockets or equipment to follow the bomb and study the aftereffects of the test.